carlitox477/ethernaut-solutions/README.md

 # Challenge 7: Force
 The self destruct method can send all its ether balance to any address without a possible rejection or before the contract being deployed

+# Challenge 8: Vault
+Although private values aren't direct accessable by a function, we can always see the corresponding memory slot in the contract.
+Up to this date (17/05/2022) memory slots have always been of 256 in EVM.

+The compiler put the byte32 storage value in one single slot, while a bool depends on the variable declared before and after.
+In our case, bool is put in the slot 0, while the byte32 in slot 1.

+This means our password is in the slot 1, if we get it we can unlock our contract.